-Possession of prohibited items.
-60. A person who is in unlawful possession of a prohibite item at an airport, in a security restricted area, on board a aircraft or at an airport navigation installation or has with hin or her a prohibited item contrary to regulation 41 commits a offence and is liable, on conviction, to a fine not exceeding one million shillings or to imprisonment for a term not exceeding one year or to both.
-Entering security restricted areas.
+60. A person who is in unlawful possession of a prohibited item at an airport, in a security restricted area, on board an aircraft or at an airport navigation installation or has with him or her a prohibited item contrary to regulation 41 commits an offence and is liable, on conviction, to a fine not exceeding one million shillings or to imprisonment for a term not exceeding one year or to both.

 61. A person who, without lawful authority, enters a security restricted area commits an offence and is liable, on conviction, to a fine not exceeding one million shillings or to imprisonment not exceeding one year, or to both.

+62.(1) A person who-

-Offences relating to airport security permits.
-62. (1) A person who-(a) for the purpose of, or in connection with, an application for the issue of an airport security permit; or (b) in connection with continuing to hold an existing airport security permit, makes a statement which he or she knows to be false, commits an offence.
+(a) for the purpose of, or in connection with, an application for the issue of an airport security permit; or